Euphredes/Euphredes/README.txt

 An obsidian rock from East Lyme
 Connecticut in a walnut painted, wooden chest.
 Can be last found on
-Route Forty making its way to Baldimore.
+Route Forty making its way to Baltimore.

            Tour